If you’re looking to spread the cost of financing your car, hire purchase is one option to consider.

 There are many reasons people might want to cancel their hire purchase deal early.

 Your financial circumstances may have changed, making repayments unaffordable or a struggle to meet.
-Maybe you no longer need a car, or alternatively want to get a new car sooner than anticipated.
+Maybe you no longer need a car or want to get a new car sooner than anticipated.

-Whatever the reason, it’s possible to cancel your HP deal earlier on, but usually you must have repaid 50% of the total finance amount back first.
+Whatever the reason, it’s possible to cancel your HP deal earlier on, but usually, you must have repaid 50% of the total finance amount first.